-Tiny bedrooms a huge pain-in-the-neck to organize!
+Tiny bedrooms can be a huge pain-in-the-neck to organize!
 It’s a tough compromise to give up some of your much-desired decorating and living space for storage!
 Here are 10 ways to organize your bedroom, without losing too much of your living (or sleeping!) space.

 Better Homes and Gardens recommends choosing a bedside table with lots of built in storage.
 Here, there’s a drawer and a shelf.
 Both are perfect for storing small items, and they don’t add any visual clutter to the space.

 I’m a big fan of using what I’ve got in smaller bedroom spaces!
 Here, the back of a closet door is used to store belts, accessories, jewelry, and even a makeup mirror!
 It’s awesome to tuck things away like this when they aren’t in use.
-Idea from here.

 Cubbies on the wall are a great storage solution!
 When mounted on the wall, you have the ability to store things below your shelving unit.